Armor & Shields

 Due to the weight, you cannot use this shield and a two-handed weapon simultaneously.
 Your movement speed is reduced by 5 feet while carrying it.

 Description: Heavy bulletproof shield made from steel or ceramic composite plates.
 Features a small viewport for the user to see through and a handle allowing one-handed carry.
 Used by SWAT teams and tactical units for entry operations where gunfire is expected.
 Extremely protective but heavy enough to slow movement.
-Provides genuine cover against firearms.
+Provides genuine cover against firearms but only protects from the direction you're facing.

 AC Bonus: +2